RitioL/PolyFatigueCrackSim/README.md

 ---

 ## Introduction
 This repository contains scripts for the batch generation of 2D polycrystalline RVE models and finite element analysis operations.
 These scripts are used to simulate the growth of fatigue cracks in polycrystalline materials.
 The involved software includes Neper 4.9.0, Gmsh 4.13.1, and Abaqus 2022.
 Neper and Gmsh are run on Ubuntu installed via WSL, and the related installation instructions can be found in the References section.
+Additionally, the script needs to be run in a Python environment.
+Please refer to the `requirements.txt` file for the Python packages that need to be installed.
 This script is still not fully developed, and the setting of many parameters as well as the selection of mechanisms require further refinement.
 I only hope this provides you with some inspiration or reference.

 ## 1.simulation_utils: